terlan98/CircularReveal/README.md

 ## 📦 Features
 - Trigger with a boolean or an arbitrary item
 - Set custom animation duration
-- Execute closure when the presented view is dismissed
+- Execute a closure when the presented view is dismissed

 ## 🛠 Installation
 You can install `CircularReveal` by going to your Project settings > Swift Packages and add the repository by providing the GitHub URL.
 Alternatively, you can go to File > Swift Packages > Add Package Dependencies...